No Going Back

 We saw a significant reduction in emergency attendances at our hospitals across all groups of patients.
 Whilst some of this may reflect the societal changes that have taken place during this pandemic there is concern that some patients with more serious illnesses had not felt able to seek help.
 In particular we saw a very low number of paediatric patients attending the ED at King George Hospital (KGH) and very few admissions.
 Decisions were taken to close the paediatric in-patient unit at KGH and transfer those few patients to Queen’s who needed admission.
 (This was a practice adopted by a number of other London hospitals).
 An ED service for children at KGH has been maintained throughout this period.
 We also transferred all emergency surgery to Queen’s following a senior surgical assessment at KGH due to low numbers of patients requiring emergency surgical admission.

-In the outpatient setting, we have deferred some hospital appointments, but teams have been working to ensure virtual or telephone clinical appointments can be made and, where needed, a “hot clinic” involving a face to face appointment can be offered.
+In the outpatient setting, we have deferred some hospital appointments.
+Teams have been working to ensure virtual or telephone clinical appointments can be made and, where needed, a “hot clinic” involving a face to face appointment can be offered.

 On a daily basis, our Silver and Gold command structure has enabled us to make rapid decisions and change patterns of care.
 It has also enabled us to ensure critical supplies of oxygen, drugs and equipment have been made available to our patients and our staff.